Inex-Adria Aviopromet Flight 450: Conclusions

-Unsupported theories on causes of the crash 6,7
+Unsupported theories on causes of the crash

-Why the aircraft descended 641 meters lower than the ATC approved, was never clearly determined.

-There were several widespread theories, but most of them were misguided, according to experts.
+It has never been determined as to how the aircraft descended 641 metres lower than the ATC approved, and there were several widespread theories regarding the accident, with most of them being misguided, according to experts.

-One of them claimed that the crew missed to set their altimeters correctly in accordance with the ATC's instruction.
+One of them claimed that the crew did not set their altimeters correctly in accordance with the ATC's instruction.
 Crash investigation proved that the altimeters were set correctly, since the altimeter found at the crash scene had QFE pressure set at 981.
-Even if the crew was mistakenly descending having QNH in mind, collision with the terrain below the airport elevation (approx. 350 m Above Mean Sea Level) shouldn't have happened.

-Second theory claimed the possibility that the crew confused altitude in meters for altitude in feet.
-However, the crew confirmed approved altitude several times, in meters.
-It is hard to imagine that two experienced pilots, with thousands of flying hours on the aircraft, would make such a mistake.
+The second theory claimed the possibility that the crew confused altitude in metres for altitude in feet.
+However, the crew confirmed approved altitude several times, in metres.

-The inhabitants of Suchdol promoted another theory, based on alleged testimonies of survivors, that the crew mistakenly took illuminated railway track and road, under the Suchdol's gorge, for the airport.
-They based this theory on statements that passengers near the cockpit, shortly before the impact, have heard the pilot announcing visual contact with the runway and starting to land.
-If this was the case, it could be assumed that the pilot misinterpreted road/railway lights as the runway threshold lights and started landing prematurely.
-This theory is questionable, though spatial disorientation was a factor contributing to the crash, since an experienced crew, flying under IMC, should restrain from looking out from the cockpit (Visual Flight Rules flight) and must rely solely on their instruments (Instrument Flight Rules flight).
-However, bearing in mind that ILS and PAR were inoperative, it can happen that the crew was intensively looking out for a visual contact and thus missed to monitor the aircraft's altimeters and correlate read altitude to the ATC's instruction and airport's elevation.
+The inhabitants of Suchdol promoted another theory, based on alleged testimonies of survivors, that the crew mistakenly took illuminated railway track and road, under the Suchdol gorge, for the airport.
+They based this theory on statements that passengers near the cockpit, shortly before the impact, had heard the pilot announcing visual contact with the runway and starting to land.
+This theory is questionable, though spatial disorientation was a factor contributing to the crash, since an experienced crew, flying under IMC, would have been restrained from looking out from the cockpit (Visual Flight Rules flight) and had to rely solely on their instruments (Instrument Flight Rules flight).
+The ILS and PAR were inoperative, it can happen that the crew was intensively looking out for a visual contact and thus failed to monitor the aircraft's altimeters and correlate read altitude to the ATC's instruction and airport's elevation.